The Smith Street Band: 2016–2021: Pool House Records, More Scared of You than You Are of Me and Don't Waste Your Anger

 In November 2016, the band premiered "Death to the Lads" on Triple J, as the first single from their then-forthcoming album.
 A series of shows were announced as a promotional tour for the single, with bands The Nation Blue, Grim Rhythm and FOREVR.
 The single made it to #21 on Triple J's Hottest 100 for 2016.
 The following day they announced that they would be leaving Poison City Records to start their own label, Pool House Records.

+In April 2016, the band toured North America with Signals Midwest and Hard Girls, which guitarist Lee Hartney has cited as "the most transformative time of my life as a musician" and that "Jeff Russell of Signals Midwest taught me what it truly meant to be a guitarist".